DrewRoss5/Courier/README.md

 ## Commands
 Because courier is a CLI application, interaction other than sending messages is done via commands.
 To use a command, type ">" in the message entry immediately followed by the command (no space).
-More commands will be added in future builds

 ### Current Commands
 - clear: